coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 revert to your normal form, any objects previously melded into the new form reappear in the same location on your body they previously occupied and are once again functional.
-Any new items you wore in the assumed form and can't wear in your normal form fall off and land at your feet;
+Any new items you wore in the assumed form and can’t wear in your normal form fall off and land at your feet;
 any that you could wear in either form or carry in a body part common to both forms (mouth, hands, or the like) at the time of reversion are still held in the same way.
 Any part of the body or piece of equipment that is separated from the whole reverts to its normal form.

 You can also use this power to assume the form of an inanimate object.
-You gain the object's hardness and retain your own hit points.
+You gain the object’s hardness and retain your own hit points.
 You can take the shape of almost any simple object you can think of.
 If you attempt to take the form of a complex object, you must make an appropriate skill check..
 If you fail the check, your manifestation of